 Track your phone use

-The first step to recognizing just how much time you spend on your phone is to analyze your phone use through plain numbers.
-You can do this through your phone’s operating system, which will give you the bare-bone information on how much time and battery was spent on each app on your phone.
+The first step toward determining how much time you spend on your phone is to analyze it using numbers.
+You can do this via your phone’s operating system, which will provide you with basic information about how much time and battery was spent on each app on your phone.

 For a more detailed observation, you can install an app such as Moment, which lets you see the apps you’ve used, how much time was spent on each, as well as how many times you’ve picked up your phone and glanced at it during the day.